 For more information or to schedule a screening, call (304) 399-7457.

 Vascular screenings can help determine your risk of stroke, vascular disease or an aneurysm.
 St. Mary’s offers screenings twice a month for $45 per test or $99 for a three-test package.
-Payable by cash or check only.
+Payable by cash, check, or credit card.
 Tests include peripheral vascular disease, carotid artery and abdominal aortic aneyrysm.

 Peripheral vascular disease screening: utilizes Doppler ultrasound probe and blood pressure cuffs to screen for narrowing or clogging in the arteries that carry blood to the legs.

 Carotid artery screening: utilizes ultrasound technology to screen for plaqe build-up in the neck, which is a major risk factor for stroke.